 Luke Walton sexual assault accuser drops lawsuit against Sacramento Kings coach: report

-A woman who accused Sacramento Kings coach Luke Walton of sexual assault in 2014 in a Southern California hotel room reportedly dropped her lawsuit against him.
+A woman who accused Sacramento Kings coach Luke Walton of sexual assault in a Southern California hotel room in 2014 has reportedly dropped her lawsuit against him.

-Kelli Tennant, a former sports reporter for SportsNet Los Angeles, asked the judge to dismiss the case with prejudice, meaning she won’t be able to refile it, TMZ Sports reported Thursday.
+Kelli Tennant, a former sports reporter for SportsNet Los Angeles, asked a judge to dismiss the case with prejudice, meaning she won’t be able to refile it, TMZ Sports reported Thursday.
 It wasn’t clear whether both sides came to a settlement outside of court.

 LUKE WALTON ACCUSER: 'I THOUGHT HE WAS GOING TO RAPE ME'

-Tennant accused Walton of sexually assaulting her at a Santa Monica hotel room when Walton was an assistant coach with the Golden State Warriors.
-She claimed in April she stopped by Walton’s room to give him a copy of her book "The Transition," for which he had written the forward.
+This past April, Tennant accused Walton of sexually assaulting her at a Santa Monica hotel room during Walton's time as an assistant coach with the Golden State Warriors.
+She claimed she stopped by Walton’s room to give him a copy of her book "The Transition," for which he had written the forward.

 She said that Walton met her in the lobby and took her up to his room because, as she put it: "The players on his team [the Warriors] were in the lobby, and he could not be around them.
 He didn't want to be seen in the lobby with the players.”